Why Is Dehydrate Temp so Important?

 As you can see, various foods dehydrate best at different temperatures.
 Therefore, use this temperature chart as a guide to dehydrating different types of food.
 Also, each appliance differs, so make sure to read the manual that comes with your machine.

-My Food Dehydrator Doesn’t Have an Adjustable Temperature Settings?
+My Food Dehydrator Doesn’t Have Adjustable Temperature Settings?

 You can still dehydrate your food, but you won’t have much control over the final product.
 If you don’t have adjustable temperature settings on your dehydrator, you might need to keep checking on your foods.
+Dry food at the correct temperature is crucial to avoid risks like bacterial growth, case hardening, and improper dehydration.
 I would invest in an appliance with temperature control if you plan to dehydrate a lot.

 The best machines on the market are those with controllable temperature control.
 I always use the Excalibur 2400 dehydrator because it dehydrates my food perfectly every time.